mkalcok/charm-juju-machine-exporter/README.md

 * hostname - hostname of the machine as reported by Juju
 * juju_model - name of the model in which the machine is deployed
-* juju_controller - name of the controller that manages the model
+* cloud_name - name of the cloud that hosts the model
 * customer - name of the customer/organization that owns the controller
 * type - (Experimental) Distinguishes various host types
   * metal - Physical machine